 What we discover?

-In this work, we introduce an ultra-thin high-HfLaO as the back gate dielectric to increase the electrostatic doping and improve the interface quality.
+In this work, we introduce an ultra-thin high-k HfLaO as the back gate dielectric to increase the electrostatic doping and improve the interface quality.
 The equivalent oxide thickness (EOT) of the HfLaO dielectric in this work is around 2.7nm.
 The application of -4 V back gate (Vbg) voltage induces a much higher carrier density of 2.1×1013cm-2 than those using the typical SiO2, owing to the combination of high-kproperty and excellent dielectric breakdown property.
 The high carrier density results in an increase of electrostatic doping of BP underneath the metal contact with a lower Schottky barrier, which facilitates the hole injections from the source metal into the channel which results in a reduced Rc.
 The minimal Rc of 0.7 kΩ·µm and the maximum drain current of 1.2 mA/μm for the 100 nm channel length BP device are obtained at room temperature.
 Furthermore, the drain current increases to around 1.6 mA/μm at 20 K when ballistic transport is effectively realized.
 Furthermore, we extract a saturation velocity of 1.5×107cm/s at room temperature, which outperforms silicon and other layered 2D semiconductors and reaches the highest value for hole saturation velocity.

 Why is this important?